sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 ## The Snowflake ​User Interface

->  **About the screenshots, sample code, and environment** Screenshots in this lab depict examples; results may vary slightly from what you see when you complete the exercises.
+>  **About the screenshots, sample code, and environment:** Screenshots in this lab depict examples; results may vary slightly from what you see when you complete the exercises.

 ### Navigating the Snowflake UI